Generic stabilizers for simple algebraic groups acting on orthogonal and symplectic Grassmannians

 \section{Quadruples with finitely many orbits on $\mathcal{G}_k(V)$}

-In this section we handle the small quadruples where we already have finitely many orbits on all $k$-spaces, i.e. the ones listed in Table~\ref{tab:candidates that did have finitely many orbits}.
-It follows directly that there is a dense orbit for the action on totally singular $k$-spaces, and producing the generic stabilizer reduces to finding a stabilizer of appropriate dimension. \begin{proposition} Let $G$ be one of $A_1$, $B_\ell$ with $p\neq 2$, $C_\ell$ or $D_\ell$.
-Let $\lambda=\lambda_1$.
-Then the small quadruple $(G,\lambda,p,k)$ has generic stabilizer $P_k$, unless $k=l-1$ and $G=D_\ell$, in which case it has generic stabilizer $P_{l-1,l}$. \end{proposition}
+In this section we handle the $ts$-small quadruples where we already have finitely many orbits on all $k$-spaces, i.e. the ones listed in Table~\ref{tab:candidates that did have finitely many orbits}.
+It follows directly that there is a dense orbit for the action on totally singular $k$-spaces, and producing the generic stabilizer reduces to finding a stabilizer of appropriate dimension.